Maelstrom6/COVID19/README.md

 Say an individual is susceptible at time t.
 Then the probability that they become exposed at time t+1 could be the proportion of exposed times some factor alpha plus the proportion of infected times some factor beta.
 That is,  ```Pr(S -> E) = E*α + I*β```.
-Both alpha and beta can be functions of t.
+Both alpha and beta can be functions of t but I will supress the notation most of the time.
 The probability that they immediately become infected we will say is 0 and for becoming recovered we set to 0 too.
 The probability of remaining susceptible is the complement of becoming exposed.
 We repeat this process for someone who is exposed, infected and recovered and we obtain 16 different probabilities of transitioning between stages.
 Note that with this, one must also have a probability for transition from exposed